What is Retail Marketing? 5 Powerful Strategies to Boost Sales

 - Discount stores such as Walmart and Kmart

 - Mom-and-Pop stores such as local convenience stores, boutiques, or your local bike repair shop

-- Online retailers – this includes any business that sells through its website, a social media channel, app or online marketplaces like Amazon or Etsy.
+- Online retailers – this includes any business that sells products online through its website, a social media channel, app or online marketplaces like Amazon or Etsy.

 So how does a retail marketing strategy work exactly?

 The retail marketing mix is a framework for making marketing decisions.